ground-flop/AirBrawl2GodotPort/scripts/Networking/README.md

 AirBrawl 2 uses [WebRTC](https://webrtc.org/) to connects players.
 Each player is connected to each other, forming a mesh.

+No player have a "host" like role.
+Except for time synchronization where the player who joined the game the soonest is the time reference.

 ## What happens during a connection initialization ?
 A connection initialization happens between 2 peers.
 On peer is the offerer and post an offer.